Park Construction

 • No access to the Silver Falls Trail from the Ohanapecosh Campground.

 • Silver Falls can be accessed from the Grove of the Patriarchs parking lot via the Eastside Trail.
-There is additional parking and access to Silver Falls from the Cowlitz Divide Trailhead along Stevens Canyon Road.
+There is additional access to Silver Falls from the Cowlitz Divide Trailhead along Stevens Canyon Road.

 A road curves up the side of a valley towards Mount Rainier.